-We are witnessing the largest extinction event on Earth since the late Permian (a geological epoch 250 million years ago). but hard data are largely lacking.
+There has been much debate as to whether similar declines in insect abundance are occurring elsewhere, or whether something peculiar is going on in German nature reserves, but hard data are largely lacking.
 Only butterflies and moths have been monitored extensively and continuously elsewhere, in various localities from California to Europe from 1970 onwards, and they show pervasive patterns of decline, though rarely as dramatic in magnitude as that found in Germany [Fox et al. 2014; Forister et al. 2011, 2016].
-The most highprofile example is the eastern North American population of the monarch butterfly (Danaus)
+The most high-profile example is the eastern North American population of the monarch butterfly (Danaus)